JRChow/simple-calculator-compiler/README.md

 - [x] Execution order is problematic...
 See 'test/var.sc'
 - [x] The current method doesn't work because updates happen only locally...
 Probably still need something like a hash table for storing variable info
+- [ ] `test/gets.sc` has a bug: after reading the first char, the second string read is skipped.
+Probably a problem with NAS not flushing its input buffer?